 Identifying Enterococcus faecalis at counts between 50,000 and 100,000 CFU/mL triggers specific treatment considerations:

-In hospitalized patients or those with complicated UTIs (e.g., structural abnormalities), therapy might be more aggressive.
+In hospitalized patients or those with complicated UTIs (for example, structural abnormalities, urinary retention, or indwelling devices), therapy and follow-up may need to be more aggressive and individualized.

 The Challenge of Antibiotic Resistance in Enterococcus Faecalis